timothyshull/programming_notes/hardware/digital_design.md

 ### Subtraction
 - flip the sign of the second number then add
-    - for two’s complement number - invert the bits and add 1
+    - for two's complement number - invert the bits and add 1

 #### Subtractor